 For the market segment of so called natural cheese (Camembert, brie, blue, Roquefort …) niche marketing can be considered.

-French wine have a good reputation in China.
+French wine has a good reputation in China.
 Many experts believe that the consumption of red wine in China will have positive externalities on the “natural cheese” market.
 Indeed, red wine is often associated with upscale cheese.

 The French Package